Bad Day (R.E.M. song): Music video

 The official music video was directed by Tim Hope and shot in Vancouver in May 2003.
 It is a parody of cable news and was produced by Passion Pictures.
 It appears on In View, the DVD companion of In Time, and is also found on the main CD of In Time.

 In the video, Stipe appears as the Morning Team's news anchor Cliff Harris; Mike Mills doubles as roving reporter Ed Colbert and meteorologist Rick Jennings; and Buck as climate expert Geoff Sayers and the reporter Eric Nelson.
 News stories shown include a monsoon contained within an apartment, a senator's office flooding, and a tornado inside a boy's bedroom.

 In other media

-The song can be heard in a third-season episode of Alias, in the Scrubs episode "My Advice To You", in the 76th episode of Boston Public and in the Smallville episode "Slumber".
+The song can be heard in a third-season episode of Alias, in the Scrubs episode "My Advice To You", in the 76th episode of Boston Public, in episode 1.11 "The Uncertainty Principle" of Joan of Arcadia and in the Smallville episode "Slumber."

 The song is included on R.E.M.
 Live.